openshift/rosa/docs/rosa_login.md

 ```
       --client-id string       OpenID client identifier.
 The default value is 'cloud-services'.
       --client-secret string   OpenID client secret.
-      --env string             Environment of the API gateway.
-The value can be the complete URL or an alias.
-The valid aliases are 'production', 'staging' and 'integration'. (default "https://api.openshift.com")
   -h, --help                   help for login
       --insecure               Enables insecure communication with the server.
 This disables verification of TLS certificates and host names.
       --scope strings          OpenID scope.
 If this option is used it will replace completely the default scopes.
 Can be repeated multiple times to specify multiple scopes. (default [openid])